TG9541/stm8ef/README.md

 * `BOARD_CORE` STM8S003F3 core, most extra feature words disabled
 * `BOARD_MINDEV` STM8S103F3 low cost "minimum development board"
 * `BOARD_W1209` W1209 low cost thermostat with LED display and half-duplex RS232 through sensor header (9600 baud)
-* `BOARD_RELAY` C0135 "Relay-4 Board" (can be used as a *Nano PLC*)
+* `BOARD_C0135` C0135 "Relay-4 Board" (can be used as a *Nano PLC*)

-There is currently no support for the STM8S Discovery, since don't have STM8S105C6T6 based boards for testing.
+There is currently no support for the STM8S Discovery, since I don't have STM8S105C6T6 based boards for testing.

 ### STM8S003F3 Core

-STM8S003F3 core as a starting point for new experiments.
+The plain STM8S003F3P6 eForth core as a starting point for new experiments:

-* serial console
+* 16MHz HSI, serial console
-* no special I/O words
+* no special features (I/O words, background tasks)

+Selecting features from the list of options in `forth.asm` is possible.

 Run `make BOARD=CORE flash` for building and flashing.